TanmayAdithya/Shifu/README.md

 </div>

-<p align="center">A a productivity web app designed to create customizable virtual workspaces with immersive environments, time management tools, and focus-enhancing features to boost productivity and concentration.</p>
+<p align="center">A productivity web app designed to create customizable virtual workspaces with immersive environments, time management tools, and focus-enhancing features to boost productivity and concentration.</p>

 ## 📋 Table of Contents